nuxt-modules/style-resources/README.md

 * Compatible with Nuxt's `build.styleResources` (and will take them over directly if included!)
 * Blazing fast:tm:

+## Warning

+**Do not import actual styles**.
+Use this module only to import variables, mixins, functions (et cetera) as they won't exist in the actual build.
+Importing actual styles will include them in every component and will also make your build/HMR magnitudes slower.
+**Do not do this!**

 ## Setup

 - If not already present, add the dependencies you need for SASS/LESS/Stylus (depending on your needs)